 In a custody case, the parent who is caring for the children during the custody proceedings will usually have an advantage when the court renders its decision.
 Continuity is important and, although the weight that a court may give to maintaining continuity may vary based upon state law or the full facts, the parent with custody during court proceedings has a good chance of being awarded custody at the end of a case.

-It's important that parents understand the laws of their state before commencing or trying to oppose a contested move-away petition.
-The parent's existing custody order will usually describe move-away restrictions and procedures.
+It's important that parents understand the laws of their state and review any existing custody orders before commencing or trying to oppose a contested move-away petition.
+The parents' existing custody order will often describe move-away restrictions and procedures.

 Although the details may vary by state, most states have similar factors that are considered when a parent requests permission for a long-distance move.